CODIANZ/another-rxrust/implementation_status.md

 Operators that operate on the entire sequence of items emitted by an Observable

-- [ ] [Average](https://reactivex.io/documentation/operators/average.html) — calculates the average of numbers emitted by an Observable and emits this average
+- [x] [Average](https://reactivex.io/documentation/operators/average.html) — calculates the average of numbers emitted by an Observable and emits this average
+  - You can calculate with `sum_and_count` and `map` instead
 - [x] [Concat](https://reactivex.io/documentation/operators/concat.html) — emit the emissions from two or more Observables without interleaving them
 - [x] [Count](https://reactivex.io/documentation/operators/count.html) — count the number of items emitted by the source Observable and emit only this value
 - [x] [Max](https://reactivex.io/documentation/operators/max.html) — determine, and emit, the maximum-valued item emitted by an Observable